arutz/typescript_course/basics/readme.md

 # About

-Example codes for chapters 11-28.
+Example codes for section 2 (chapter 10-32).